How to Get Paid for Maternity Leave in Torrance, CA

 State Disability Insurance (SDI)

 State Disability Insurance (SDI) offers partial wage replacement for employees unable to work due to pregnancy-related conditions.
+State disability insurance for pregnancy usually applies when a medical provider certifies that pregnancy, childbirth, or recovery prevents you from working.

 Eligibility Criteria: